Shkirskiy/image_alignement/README.md

 - Interactive GUI for selecting particles to track
 - Validates selections with Gaussian fitting
 - Saves selections to JSON in `scripts_output/`
+- Logs all activity to console and `log.txt` with timestamps

 ### 2. Parallel Drift Analysis (`2_parallel_drift_analysis.py`)